Explore the World and experience another culture through Dean's study away program.

 The Disney College Program

-Dean College students may participate in The Disney College Program (DCP).
-As a part of the Disney College Program, participants have the incredible opportunity to complete a 12-credit internship in one of the parks.
-This truly unique program allows participants to network with leaders, take part in personal and career development classes, and build transferable skills such as problem-solving, teamwork, guest services and effective communication.
-Not all internships available through the Disney College Program are available for academic credit; students must work with the Study Away Program Director prior to applying to learn which DCP internships are approved for their academic major.
-The only additional cost for students and families for this program is travel to Florida or California.
-Otherwise, students and families pay Dean College their usual tuition for this semester which will cover the cost for the program.
-Any financial aid the student receives, including Dean awards, will still apply.
+Dean College students may participate in The Disney College Program.
+As a part of the Disney College Program, participants have the incredible opportunity to complete a 12-credit internship in one of the parks and participate in Disney Learning and Networking opportunities.
+This truly unique program allows participants to network with leaders, take part in career development workshops and one-on-one career advisement meetings, and build transferable skills such as problem-solving, teamwork, guest services and effective communication.
+Students do

-Dean College students have lots of options for study abroad for a semester or a year: at Regent’s University London or in many other countries throughout the world through one of our affiliated partners.
+Dean College students have lots of options for study abroad for a short experience (2-3 weeks), a full semester (fall, spring, summer) or a year: at Bard College Berlin, Regent’s University London, Rome Campus/Assumption University, Semester at Sea, or in many other countries throughout the world through one of our affiliated partners.